berehovskyi/apex-stream/README.md

 Map<String, String> asStrings = (Map<String, String>) o; // Illegal assignment from Map<String,String> to Map<Object,Object>
 ```

 This is why we should explicitly set a specific collecting function according to an
 expected container type:

-Group accounts by `Rating` as string:
+Group accounts by `Rating` as a string:

 ```apex
 Map<String, List<Account>> accountsByRating = (Map<String, List<Account>>) Stream.of(accounts)